KaushikShivam/bootstrap_blog_practise/README.md

 - [Contact](#contact)

 ## Description
 This is a a practise project that I forked to improve on my Bootstrap skills.
-I have no designed the whole thing from scratch.
+I have not designed the whole thing from scratch.
 I have just played around with it to learn.

 ## Installation